GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/examples/jobset/README.md

 The necessary parameters are configured through the `RUN_NAME`, `BASE_OUTPUT_DIRECTORY`, and `DATASET_PATH` fields, while optional ones are set in the `ARGS` field within the `parameters.env` file.

-For both single slice and multi-slice job types, you can use the `ARGS` field to adjust training regimen parameters, including training steps, batch size, ICI (Inter-Chunk Interaction) settings, DCN (Deep Cascade Network) parallelization settings, and parameters governing the model architecture.
+For both single slice and multi-slice job types, you can use the `ARGS` field to adjust training regimen parameters, including training steps, batch size, ICI  settings, DCN  parallelization settings, and parameters governing the model architecture.

 We've included example settings for a pretraining task for a ~6.5 billion parameter model on TPU v4-16 pods.
 These settings have undergone thorough testing to ensure high model flops utilization (MFU).
 We also encourage you to experiment with your own settings.